Local Affiliate of the American Evaluation Association

 Together, we are building a space to step back from our day-to-day work and dive into the "why" behind the systems we serve.
 Join us for:

-• Community: Connect across the fields of education, evaluation, research, and the communities we reach.
+Community: Connect across the fields of education, evaluation, research, and the communities we reach.

 How this Book Club Works

-Reading for Spring Quarter
+Reading for Summer Quarter

-Meeting Schedule for Spring quarter
+Meeting Schedule for Summer quarter

 The recurring Zoom link for virtual sessions will be in the registration confirmation email.